joerter/spdx-dashboard/documentation/Assignment2/Analysis_and_Design.md

 * 4. Stakeholders and Interests:
 	1. User
 		To alter preexisting data that may be incorrect or outdated.
-		To include data that may have been previously absent (license assertions).
+		To include data that may have been previously absent (license assertions)
-* 5. Preconditions:SPDX document exists as well the need for updated documents.
+* 5. Preconditions:SPDX document exists as well the need for updated documents
-* 6. Main Success Scenario:User updates SPDX document information in which the information is stored with full integrity.
+* 6. Main Success Scenario:User updates SPDX document information in which the information is stored with full integrity
-* 7. Failed End Condition:User updates are not stored or are inaccurate.
+* 7. Failed End Condition:User updates are not stored or are inaccurate
-* 8. Trigger:Dashboard user navigates to the update page and clicks the edit button.
+* 8. Trigger:Dashboard user navigates to the update page and clicks the edit button
 * 9.Notes:

 ####Signoff